neilgevaux/asitis-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is to collect anonymous feedback from nursery customers, which is stored in a list.

+Customers add feedback through a form on the front end, and a checkbox to see if they are happy or not.

+Managers can log in and view the feedback, and see a true/false boolean.

-* Ruby version
+* Ruby version 2.7.4

-* System dependencies
+* Rails version 7.0.1

-* Configuration
+* PostgreSL version 14.1

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## To add

+* Star rating?
+Or thumbs up/down icons

-* ...
+* Pagination/sortable lists